Blendify/blender-manual/blender_docs/manual/interface/grease_pencil/drawing/layers.rst

 These layers are not related to any of the other layer systems in Blender.

-The layers' main purpose is to gather sketches that are related in some meaningful way (i.e. "blocking notes", "director's comments on blocking", or "guidelines").
+The layers' main purpose is to gather sketches that are related in some meaningful way (e.g. "blocking notes", "director's comments on blocking", or "guidelines").
 For this reason, all the strokes on a layer (not just those made after a particular change) are affected by that layer's color, opacity, and stroke thickness settings.